DxCat/routable/readme.md

 Using this package, any of your model can have their own route easily!

+P/S : This package also have basic supports for multilingual route.
+I am planning to expand more this feature later.

 ## Installation

 Add it to your composer to json simply by running